its-webhosting/umich-oidc-login/umich-oidc-login/README.txt

 Search results from WordPress' built-in search will only show content that the searching user has access to.

 **WARNING:** WordPress search plugins may show content that the user does not have access to, leaking private information.
-Please test search plugin before enabling them.
-If a search plugin provides an appropriate WordPress hook for limiting search results, contact us and we may be able to add support for it to UMich OIDC Login.
+Please test search plugins before enabling them.
+If a search plugin provides an appropriate WordPress hook for limiting search results, contact us, and we may be able to add support for it to UMich OIDC Login.

 == Installation ==